winton/mover/README.md

 Article.move_to(
   ArticleArchive,
-  :copy => true,          # Do not delete Article after move :generic => true,       # UPDATE using a JOIN instead of ON DUPLICATE KEY UPDATE (default on non-MySQL engines) :magic => 'updated_at', # Custom magic column
+  :copy => true,          # Do not delete Article after move
-  :quick => true          # You are certain only INSERTs are necessary, no primary key collisions possible
+  :generic => true,       # UPDATE using a JOIN instead of ON DUPLICATE KEY UPDATE (default: false on MySQL engines) :magic => 'updated_at', # Custom magic column :migrate => true,       # Copies the original value of the magic column :quick => true          # You are certain only INSERTs are necessary, no primary key collisions possible
                           # May only be a little faster on MySQL, but dramatically faster on other engines
 )